outdreamer/build-a-cure-1/docs/core_analysis/base.md

           - remove filter determining loss of potential/change by mapping that filter to another one
           - create efficiencies (shortcuts) to allow existing objects to interact in new ways
             - change definition of distance so all combinations are possible and adjacent to remove time cost to travel to them
+          - change faster than other changes so other changes could never catch up without your change methods, which youve left information out of so they'd all need to be used together to build your change rate from a different trajectory

         - alter dimension to avoid reducing potential directly
           - frame change in dimension that collapses to potential in its default low-cost state